VR-Daniel/taxTools/README.md

 ### Installing

-* Download the devtools package, from the RStudio "Install Packages" menu or using:
+* Download the devtools package from the RStudio "Install Packages" menu or using:
 ```
 > install.packages("devtools")
 > library(devtools)